-Everything about pearls: a quick guide to what you need to know about one of the most loved items in jewelry.
+All about pearls: a quick guide with what you need to know about one of the most loved items in jewelry.
 They are also considered one of the gems (even if they are not) of the month of June ♦

 The nacre, or mother-of-pearl, is the natural substance that the molluscs secrete to protect themselves from irritants such as fragments of shells, parasites or foreign bodies grafted.